 A benefit of this cool down option is that you’ll be able to reflect back on your run, and if you’re running with someone else, you can use this time to catch up and enjoy one another’s company.

 Like the name implies, you’ll be hugging your knees.
 You can either do this while walking with one knee at a time or sit down and do both together.
 Simply pull your knee close to your body and then repeat with the other side, stepping forward slightly each time.

 Another stretch you’ll want to do is for your quads.
-Bring one leg up behind you to touch your glutes and hold for several seconds and then repeat for your other side.
+Bring one leg up behind you to touch your glutes, and hold for several seconds.
+Repeat for your other side.
 Again, you can do this walking—slowly stepping forward each time—or while standing.

 You cannot complete this stretch while walking, so find a wall or something else that you can put your hands against.
 Next, step forward with one leg and push against the wall to stretch the back of the calf on your other leg and repeat on the other side.

 Find a sign, a mailbox, or the side of a building and swing your legs back and forth.
 You can do it front and back and then switch to side to side.
 I always find leg swings super relaxing because there isn’t much thought you have to put into them.